Kaitlyn-Lynette/Personal-Project-1-FSDailyLogs/README.md

 fs.writeFile - Write the .SON with the existing data captured from readFile and adds new data
 JSON.parse - Parses data once the .JSON file is read with existing data
 JSON.stringify - After new data is captured and added to the JSON
-ASYNC/AWAIT - To control the order of events firing, desired action
+ASYNC/AWAIT - To control the order of events firing, desired action:
   * Run index.js
   * Prompt User
   * Read existing JSON file